ClemRz/bitcoin-analyzer/README.md

 ### Steps

-Clone this repository on your machine:
+1- Clone this repository on your machine:

 ```shell script
 $ git clone --recurse-submodules https://github.com/ClemRz/bitcoin-analyzer.git
 $ cd bitcoin-analyzer
 ```

-Make sure you copy `bitcoin-analyzer-back/src/.env.example` to `bitcoin-analyzer-back/src/.env` and fill in the database access information.
+2- Copy `bitcoin-analyzer-back/src/.env.example` to `bitcoin-analyzer-back/src/.env` and fill in the database access information.

 When using docker-compose it is important to set the host and the port accordingly: